Sharonex/edit-list.nvim/README.md

 ## Features

 - Track and maintain a list of all locations with changes in your project.
-- Navigate to these locations with ease.
+- Telescope interfae allowing to navigate to these locations with ease.
 - Supports multiple projects, allowing you to manage changes in various codebases efficiently.

 ## Installation